Mauw94/lumi/README.md

 The wasm files need are found inside the pkg folder.

+## Add custom lumi syntax highlighting extension to vscode
+* Go to the root dir, then copy the syntax folder to the vscode extensions folder
+* cp -r syntax ~/.vscode/extensions (on macOS)

 ## Syntactic suger
 When working with a list of numbers we can use the ```every``` keyword.